W33HaaOrg/ApiTestPostMan/README.md

 Reference: <https://www.npmjs.com/package/newman-reporter-htmlextra>

-## CIDI with jenkins
+## CIDI with Jenkins

 We assume that Jenkins is already setup on our machine and the Node.js and Newman is installed in that machine.

 We will go throw to know how to run automation test script with Postman on the Jenkins.
 Firstly, we create new **Freestyle project** with name **W33_Postman_Api_Automation_Test**.
 Then, we chose Source Code Management with Git by inputing Repository URL and Credentials.
 After setup source code repository we add **Execute Windows batch command** in **Build** and add this command to run the scripts **newman run W33Collection.json -e W33Env.json**.
-This is the most basical way to execute Postman's API automation scripts on Jenkins, you can add more setup such as running on scheldule, sending email.
+This is the most basic way to execute Postman's API automation scripts on Jenkins, you can add more setup such as running on schedule, sending email.

+Beside, we can use jenkinsfile to setup continuous integration on Jenkins easily. we just initiate new pipeline project on Jenkins and set up that project to get data from git project and make it able to find the jenkinsfile.

 ## Demo

-The demo is stored in the [git project](https://gitlabhn.nashtechglobal.com/hn-automation-team/api-automation-with-postman-starter-kit).
+The demo is stored in the [git project](https://github.com/W33HaaOrg/ApiTestPostMan.git).